madroxdupe42/peacefulscience.org/content/articles/daniel-ang-a-scientist-looks-at-the-resurrection.md

 <div class="editor-note">

 It is my pleasure to present this confession from Daniel Ang, a doctoral student in physics at Harvard.
 Daniel has been a part of Peaceful Science since we met this last summer.
 I was pleased to see him at Urbana Mission conference in December again.
 Then, he attended the [second workshop on The Genealogical Adam](https://discourse.peacefulscience.org/t/gauger-meetings-on-adam-and-eve-stretching-the-boundaries/4359), along with A. J. Roberts, Ann Gauger, and William Lane Craig.
-Recently, his work determining the* [*shape of an electron*](https://discourse.peacefulscience.org/t/the-electron-is-still-round/2321) *was in the news, after it was* [*published in Nature*](https://www.nature.com/articles/s41586-018-0599-8)*.
-Spoiler alert: the electron is very very very...very round.*
+Recently, his work determining the [shape of an electron](https://discourse.peacefulscience.org/t/the-electron-is-still-round/2321) was in the news, after it was [published in Nature](https://www.nature.com/articles/s41586-018-0599-8).
+Spoiler alert: the electron is very very very...very round.

 </div>